The Role of Barcode Technology in Retail

 Chain Store Age points out how Macy’s once used customized QR codes and texting for a campaign to deliver exclusive and engaging video content to users’ mobile phones.
 CSA also points to how Target did a QR code campaign for its home furnishing department.
 It worked on similar principles and embedded QR codes in national print advertisements.

 The ability to link QR codes to enhanced content that supports product sales is almost endless.
 For pre-sales, you could link QR codes to favorable product reviews by third parties, whether an article or video review.
 For post-sales, if your product requires support, QR codes can be handy here too.
 For example, if the assembly or technical setup is required, link QR codes to instructions or video tutorials.
-This not only saves on paper expenses, but it can also reduce support incidents.
+This not only saves on paper expenses, but can also reduce support incidents.

 Empower Employees to Be More Helpful